lane-willis/notes/cgcs-staff-information/cgcs-job-responsibilities.md

 * Attend meetings as directed.
 * Edits podcasts and uploads them to Soundcloud.
     * This automatically uploads the podcast to other platforms.
+* Oversee and arrange travel needs for Keelan.

 ### Digital Communications Specialist - Meridith Graves